-The New Estonian National Museum is located in Tartu, close to the site of the original museum built before the Soviet occupation.
-The site is on a waste area between two lakes and highways.
+The new Estonian National Museum is located in Tartu, close to the site of the original museum, a mansion built before the Soviet occupation.
+The plot is on wasteland between two lakes and highways.

-The curved glass façade on the west cantilevers over the lake, creating a strong visual element.
+The west-facing curved glass façade cantilevers over the lake, creating a strong visual element.
 Meanwhile on the ground level, enough space is left for the entrances and the public route along the shore.

 Rather than building a separate outdoor activity space, the public auditorium is turned into a fundamental part of the architecture.
-The intention is to make the building available also to the people not attending the exhibition activities.
-Informal and formal gatherings, films, concerts, lectures etc. take place under a canvas canopy that covers the seating areas, as well as the performance area.
+Our intention was to make the building available also to the people not visiting the galleries.
+Informal and formal gatherings, films, concerts, lectures etc. can take place under the canvas canopy that covers the seating areas, as well as the performance area.

 NAME: Estonian National Museum